 Taken by mouth

-Butoconazole, clotrimazole, miconazole, and tioconazole are available without a prescription.
-Oils in these creams and ointments weaken latex-based condoms (but not diaphragms), so women cannot rely on condoms for birth control.
+Vaginal treatments with butoconazole, clotrimazole, miconazole, and tioconazole are available without a prescription.
+Oils in these creams and ointments weaken latex-based condoms and diaphragms, so women should not use latex products for birth control during treatment.

 Drugs Mentioned In This Article